saqibcare/Paying-through-Smart-Phone/README.md

 ### In-App payments SDK

-In-App SDK is same like PayPal service, which you can integrate into your mobile application.
+In-App SDK is the same as PayPal service, which you can integrate into your mobile application.
 You just need to attach your Business Id within the back-end while calling the payment service.
-During the user payment, it will direct to payment screen, where user will enter it’s credentials and submit the payment.
+During the user payment, it will direct to the payment screen, where the user will enter its credentials and submit the payment.
 When payment has been done successfully the merchant will receive that payment in his own account.

-Secure In-App Payments supports both Android and iOS Platform and it is very easy to integrate .If you are planning to develop the Android ,iOS or Cross platform dependent App, In-App SDK has nice sample applications and helping code on the documentation.
+Secure In-App Payments supports both Android and iOS Platform and it is very easy to integrate.
+If you are planning to develop the Android, iOS or Cross platform-dependent App, In-App SDK has nice sample applications and helping code on the documentation.
 You can easily access it and use it in your custom developed application.
 To embed this SDK in your application, you must register first and then you can have Application and Location ID which you can use in your application for the integration.
-It will represent your account associated to the application.
+It will represent your account associated with the application.

 ### Point-of-Sale SDK

-This is a very efficient and supporting service, which is provided by the Square, in which user can have a hardware and SDK support for the point sale.
-This whole system can be accessible by your mobile device.
+This is a very efficient and supporting service, which is provided by the Square, in which the user can have hardware and SDK support for the point sale.
+This whole system can be accessed by your mobile device.
-The payment you received by the POS hardware can be manageable by your smart phone.
-This respective point of sale hardware is show in the given fig.
+The payment you received by the POS hardware can be manageable by your smartphone.
+This respective point of sale hardware is shown in the given fig.

 ![image](POS)

-This diagram is shows the flow of creating the product catalog, which is also helpful while getting your payment in exchange the product during point of sale process.
+This diagram shows the flow of creating the product catalog, which is also helpful while getting your payment in exchange the product during point of the sale process.

 Stripe
 ------

-Stripe is another technology company which is a supporting hand for the receiving of mobile payments over the internet.
+Stripe is another technology company that is a supporting hand for the receiving of mobile payments over the internet.
 Stripe is very popular among developers because it is not online providing payment services but also prevents the transaction from technical or fraud issues.
 In Stripe the whole banking infrastructure is required to operate the on-line payment systems.
-Strip support multiple payment method, e.g. BanContact, Giropay, iDEAL, SEPA Direct Debit, Sofort, AliPay, WeChat Pay, EPS, Multibanco, PS4 etc. Strip accept all major debit and credit Cards including VISA, mastercard, AMERICAN EXPRESS and 3DS etc, in 130+ currencies.
-Therefore stripe is more favourite in growing your business because you business have vast payment acceptance option which will attract the more customers@Stripe.
+Strip support multiple payment methods, e.g. BanContact, Giropay, iDEAL, SEPA Direct Debit, Sofort, AliPay, WeChat Pay, EPS, Multibanco, PS4, etc. Stripe accepts all major debit and credit cards including VISA, MasterCard, AMERICAN EXPRESS and 3DS, etc, in 130+ currencies.
+Therefore stripe is more favorite in growing your business because your business has a vast payment acceptance option which will attract more customers@Stripe.

 ![image](stripe)

-In the given fig you will get a basic idea, that how stripe works, When customer hits the Stripe Api to pay the money, it will send request with payment info, which hold user credentials for stripe, In response, Stripe will generate and token and send back to the requesting client app, client then send that token with other required data to your application server.
-Your application server then charge the amount from the client account using that token.
+In the given fig you will get a basic idea, that how stripe works, When A customer hits the Stripe API to pay the money, it will send a request with payment info, which hold user credentials for stripe, In response, Stripe will generate and token and send back to the requesting client app, the client then sends that token with other required data to your application server.
+Your application server then charges the amount from the client account using that token.
 Stripe is also not limited to mobile payments only.
-Just like other Mobile payment giants, Stripe is also providing multiple service where are as follow @StripePaper.
+Just like other Mobile payment giants, Stripe is also providing multiple services where are as follows @StripePaper.

 ### Payment SDK

-Stripe is providing Payment SDK for Android and iOS, which will be needed to integrate into our mobile application in order to carried out the transactions through Stripe.
-Stripe is also providing customer user interface including embedded checkout which is very helpful for the fast development of application.
-But developer can also do the custom development of user interface.
-This Payment SDK have multiple payment options like Cards, wallets, local payment methods, currencies and subsidiary support.
-Payment SDK using different security protocol and custom developed applications like Stripe radar, 3D Secure, dispute handling in order to prevent the transactions from fraud and disputes.
+Stripe is providing Payment SDK for Android and iOS, which will be needed to integrate into our mobile application in order to carry out the transactions through Stripe.
+Stripe is also providing a customer user interface including embedded checkout which is very helpful for the fast development of the application.
+But the developer can also do the custom development of the user interface.
+This Payment SDK has multiple payment options like Cards, wallets, local payment methods, currencies, and subsidiary support.
+Payment SDK using different security protocols and custom-developed applications like Stripe radar, 3D Secure, dispute handling in order to prevent the transactions from fraud and disputes.
-Here in the given diagram you will get the basic idea or whole structure of Payment Service of Stripe.
+Here in the given diagram, you will get the basic idea or whole structure of the Payment Service of Stripe.

 ![image](stripePayment)